 3. Hangers.
 Hang wet shirts, jackets, trousers and anything that goes in a closet.
 Find a nail or hook (or put some up) and let them dry on the hanger.
 That saves you folding and then unfolding to hang them, and also avoids wrinkling in the laundry basket.

 If you have a clothesline tree, you can start and finish wherever you want in the circle.
-It still helps to group each person’s clothes together and group by type of clothes.
-If you use a dryer, you can’t really order the items by type since the most important thing is to get them out quickly before they wrinkle.
+It still helps to group each person’s clothes together and group by type.
+If you use a dryer, you can’t order the items since the most important thing is to get them out quickly before they wrinkle.
 But folding each as you pull it out is just as important to avoid wrinkling.